mzahana/siyi_sdk/README.md

     ```

 ## Examples
-* An example of how to image frames from camera, see `tests/test_rtsp.py`
+* An example of how to receive image frames from camera, see `tests/test_rtsp.py`
-* An example of how to stream image frame to an RTMP server, see `tests/test_rtmp_stream.py`
+* An example of how to stream image frames to an RTMP server, see `tests/test_rtmp_stream.py`
 * An example of how to receive an image stream from camera using RTSP and send them to an RTMP server, see `tests/test_from_rtsp_to_rtmp.py`

 # Tools